Nubian giraffe

-The Nubian giraffe (Giraffa camelopardalis or Giraffa camelopardalis camelopardalis), also known as Baringo giraffe or Ugandan giraffe, is the nominate subspecies or species of giraffe.
+The Nubian giraffe (Giraffa camelopardalis camelopardalis), also known as Baringo giraffe or Ugandan giraffe, is the nominate subspecies of Northern giraffe.
 It is found in Ethiopia, Kenya, Uganda, South Sudan and Sudan.
 It is currently extinct in the wild of the Democratic Republic of Congo, Egypt and Eritrea.
 The Nubian giraffe used to be widespread in northeast Africa.
 The subspecies was listed as Critically Endangered by the IUCN in 2018 for the first time due to a 95% decline in the past three decades.

 Taxonomy and evolution

-The IUCN currently recognizes only one species of giraffe, with nine subspecies, one of which is the Nubian giraffe.
-The Nubian giraffe, along with the whole species, were first known by the binomen Cervus camelopardalis described by Swedish zoologist Carl Linnaeus in the Systema Naturæ per regna tria naturæ, secundum classes, ordines, genera, species, cum characteribus, differentiis, synonymis, locis in 1758.
+As of August 2025, the IUCN recognizes four species of giraffe, with the Nubian giraffe being a subspecies of Northern giraffe.
+The Nubian giraffe, along with the Northern giraffe, were first known by the binomen Cervus camelopardalis described by Swedish zoologist Carl Linnaeus in the Systema Naturæ per regna tria naturæ, secundum classes, ordines, genera, species, cum characteribus, differentiis, synonymis, locis in 1758.
 He described the giraffe from Ethiopia or Sennar of Eastern Sudan.

 Following Linnaeus's description of the Nubian giraffe, several specimens were described by other naturalists and zoologists since the end of the 18th century under different scientific names, which are all considered synonyms of Giraffa camelopardalis camelopardalis today: